zgjsxx/AWS-SAA/Outline.md

-**S3 Glacier with standard retrieve**

-S3 Glacier with standard retrieve allow you to access any of your archives within several hours.
-Standard retrievals typically complete within 3-5 hours.

 **How should I choose between S3 Transfer Acceleration and Amazon CloudFront’s PUT/POST?**

  S3 Transfer Acceleration optimizes the TCP protocol and  adds additional intelligence between the client and the S3 bucket,  making S3 Transfer Acceleration a better choice if a higher throughput  is desired.
 If you have objects that are smaller than 1GB or if the data set is less than 1GB in size, you should consider using Amazon  CloudFront's PUT/POST commands for optimal performance.